mongodb/mongodbatlas-cloudformation-resources/cfn-resources/search-index/docs/README.md

 #### Fields

-Array of fields to configure this vectorSearch index.
+Array of [Fields](https://www.mongodb.com/docs/atlas/atlas-search/field-types/knn-vector/#std-label-fts-data-types-knn-vector) to configure this vectorSearch index.
 Stringify json representation of field with types and properties.
 Required for vector indexes.
 It must contain at least one **vector** type field.

 _Required_: No